aaronalonsotorrens/PhD-pathways/README.md

 - As a user, I want to navigate easily through the different sections of the webpage.

-- As a user, I want content to be clear, I want links works well and to take me content that I want to be interested in.
+- As a user, I want content to be clear, I want links to work well and to take me content that I want to be interested in.

 ### The Scope Plane.